by Brian Elmore

 Are there concerns about the rise of DAFs?

 Foundations, by IRS law, are required to annually distribute 5% net investment assets annually in the form of grants or eligible administrative expenses.
-DAFs are exempt from this rule.
+DAF have no required payout rule, meaning donors can stash money in the fund as long as they wish.